Quaternion-Domain Super MDS for Robust 3D Localization: Conclusion

+To enable a fair comparison of the computational effort among the \ac{SMDS} variants presented in this paper, the total number of \acp{FLOP} required by each algorithm is reported.

+A detailed derivation of the \ac{FLOP} count for each algorithm is provided in { Appendix~A} and summarized in Table~\ref{tab:FLOP_count}, which also includes the \ac{FLOP} count for the configuration used in the previous simulations.

+{ While both SMDS and QD-SMDS rely on SVD-based low-rank truncation, the QSVD required by QD-SMDS operates on the $2M\times2M$ complex-valued equivalent of the quaternion GEK matrix, making it $\sim 32 \times$ more expensive in the dominant cubic term compared to the real SVD in SMDS.
+Table \ref{tab:FLOP_count} quantifies this: for $N_{\mathrm{A}}=5$ and $N_{\mathrm{T}}=15$, QD-SMDS already costs $\sim 31 \times$ more FLOPs than SMDS.
+However, this overhead is entirely avoided by QD-MRC-SMDS, which replaces QSVD with a single matrix–vector multiplication scaling as $O(N_{\mathrm{A}}^3 N_{\mathrm{T}})$, i.e., linearly in $N_\mathrm{T}$.
+As a result, QD-MRC-SMDS is actually cheaper than SMDS even in the quaternion domain, while the iterative variant remains within the same order of magnitude.
+For large networks, the FLOP count formulas in Table \ref{tab:FLOP_count} allow a system designer to evaluate the costs of these alternatives for any $N_{\mathrm{A}}$ and $N_{\mathrm{T}}$.

+To further illustrate this, even for a large network with $N_{\mathrm{T}} = 1000$ target nodes, the \ac{FLOP} counts of \ac{QD-MRC-SMDS} and its iterative variant are on the order of $10^8$ and $10^9$, respectively (exact FLOP count can be obtained using the formulas in Table \ref{tab:FLOP_count}).
+Assuming a single core CPU operating at $10$~GFLOPS (a throughput comparable to the single-core floating-point performance of some Raspberry Pi models)---with no parallelisation, multi-threading, or hardware acceleration---these algorithms can be executed in approximately $30$~ms and $110$~ms, respectively, confirming their suitability for real-time deployment even in large-scale networks.
+Note that the \ac{FLOP} counts for SMDS and QD-SMDS would be on the order of $10^{11}$ and $10^{13}$, respectively; at this scale, additional computational resources such as multi-core parallelisation or specialised hardware accelerators would be required to make them viable for real-world deployment. }

+{ The advantages of switching from \ac{SMDS} to its computationally efficient quaternion-domain variants is evident when combining the analysis of the overall localization performance with the computational effort in Table~\ref{tab:FLOP_count}.
+These variants provide improved localization performance for larger angular errors while requiring lower computational effort.}

-Based on these results, system designers can select the most appropriate algorithm by balancing the computational complexity against localization accuracy.
-For latency-critical applications, the low-complexity \ac{QD-MRC-SMDS} offers the most practical choice.
+Based on these results, system designers can select the most appropriate algorithm by balancing the computational effort against localization accuracy.
+For latency-critical applications, the low-complexity \ac{QD-MRC-SMDS} represents the most practical choice.

 Conversely, when computational resources are sufficient and maximum accuracy is required—even under large angular errors—\ac{QD-SMDS} becomes the preferred option.
-Lastly, the iterative \ac{QD-MRC-SMDS} achieves an excellent trade-off between accuracy and complexity, making it a strong candidate for a wide range of practical deployment scenarios.
+Finally, iterative \ac{QD-MRC-SMDS} achieves an excellent trade-off between accuracy and complexity, making it a strong candidate for a wide range of practical deployment scenarios.